subhchakra2024/subhchakra2024/README.md

-- 👋 Hi, I’m Subhankar Chakraborty
+Hi, I’m Subhankar Chakraborty.
+Mechanical Engineer.
-- 👀 I’m interested in Python.
+More than 20 years of experience in ship detail design engineering.Expert in software like AutoCAD, Aveva Marine, Aveva E3D, and Cadmatic.

-- 🌱 I’m currently learning it.
+I’m interested in Python.
+Want to develop macros used in Aveva software.
-- 💞️  I’m looking to develop my knowledge in Python.
+I’m currently learning it.

-- 📫 Reach me: subhankar8@gmail.com, Ph: +91 94339 60802
+Reach me: subhankar8@gmail.com, Ph: +91 94339 60802

 <!---